burakayy7/blog--old/_posts/2024-02-01-Autocorrelation, Moving Average, & More.md

 $$
 \hat{T_t} = \frac{1}{2} \cdot [(\frac{1}{m} \cdot \sum_{j=-k-1}^k y_t + j) + ( \frac{1}{m} \cdot \sum_{j=-k}^{k+1} y_t + j)]
 $$

+What this does to solve the fraction problem of k, is take an average of from y~t-k-1~ to y~t+k~, then average that with the average from y~t-k~ to y~t+k+1~.
+So let's say m = 4, thus k = 1.5, in Python, this will simplify to 1.
+So we will take the average from y~t-2~ to y~t+1~, then average that with the average from  y~t-1~ to y~t+2~.
+Try this out on paper yourself to get an understanding on how this method of averaging works.